tunegpt/tunegpt.github.io/docs/index.md

 **What's does this mean for your company?**

-The cost to develop a language based prediction service has dropped by orders or magnitude.
+The cost to develop a language based prediction service has dropped by orders of magnitude.

 - What information gathering toil is suddenly feasible for you to automate?
 - How can fine-tuning GPT jump start your current ML language classifier project?